-RJF and Raymond James Bank are subject to the Fed's capital rules which implemented the Basel III requirements for U.S. banking organizations.
-The Federal Deposit Insurance Corporation's ("FDIC") capital rules, which are substantially similar to the Fed's rules, apply to TriState Capital Bank.
+RJF, as a bank holding company and financial holding company, as well as Raymond James Bank and TriState Capital Bank are subject to the Fed's capital rules which implemented the Basel III requirements for U.S. banking organizations.
 These rules establish an integrated regulatory capital framework and implement, in the U.S., the Basel III regulatory capital reforms from the Basel Committee on Banking Supervision and certain changes required by the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act").
 We apply the standardized approach for calculating risk-weighted assets and are also subject to the market risk provisions of the Fed's capital rules ("market risk rule").

-Under the capital rules, minimum requirements are established for both the quantity and quality of capital held by banking organizations.
-RJF, Raymond James Bank and TriState Capital Bank are required to maintain minimum ratios of common equity tier 1, tier 1 and total capital to risk-weighted assets, as well as minimum leverage ratios (defined as tier 1 capital divided by adjusted average assets).
-Failure to meet minimum capital requirements could initiate certain mandatory and possibly additional discretionary actions by regulators that, if undertaken, could have a direct material effect on our financial condition and results of operations.
+Under these rules, minimum requirements are established for both the quantity and quality of capital held by banking organizations.
+RJF, Raymond James Bank, and TriState Capital Bank are required to maintain minimum leverage ratios (defined as tier 1 capital divided by adjusted average assets), as well as minimum ratios of tier 1 capital, common equity tier 1 ("CET1"), and total capital to risk-weighted assets.
+Failure to meet minimum capital requirements could initiate certain mandatory, and possibly additional discretionary actions by regulators that, if undertaken, could have a direct material effect on our financial results.